sysadminmexico/brut3k1t/README.md

 ## 2. Installation

-Installation is simple. __brut3k1t__ requires several dependencies, which will all be installed by running the `installer.py` executable.
+Installation is simple. __brut3k1t__ requires several dependencies, which will all be installed by running the `installer.py` executable in the `extras` folder.

 * __argparse__ - utilized for parsing command line arguments
 * __paramiko__ - utilized for working with SSH connections and authentication